tailcallhq/tailcallhq.github.io/blog/graphql-and-ms-match-2024-08-18.md

   count: Int!
 }
 ```

-- **Efficiency:** Your API should be smart enough to prevent the N + 1 problem, have a good caching mechanism and provide verbose logs for risk management in case of emergencies.
-You can use [OpenTelemetry](https://opentelemetry.io/) to collect logs and analytics with Tailcall using the [@telemetry](https://tailcall.run/docs/tailcall-dsl-graphql-custom-directives/#telemetry-directive) directive.

-- **Strong Typing:** Nothing can be more painful than having to work with a poorly-typed GraphQL schema where you had `email` and `url` as `string`, but with handmade validation code.
+6. **Strong Typing:** Nothing can be more painful than having to work with a poorly-typed GraphQL schema where you had `email` and `url` as `string`, but with handmade validation code.
 These omissions are a big mistake which could usher in potential errors and inconsistencies in handling your data.
 Instead, make full use of GraphQL's in-built scalars and custom types.
 It leverages these built-in scalars to ensure that fields are valid according to the expected data types, reducing the need for error-prone manual validation:

 ```graphql
 type Query {